isotopp/isotopp.github.io/content/posts/2023-03-06-selecting-random-rows.md

 The initial row is defined in the upper row of the `UNION`, each subsequent row builds recursively on top of that, by simply counting up.

 Since we generate all the values in one transaction, the `uuid()` is actually static.
-That is, because inside a transaction, time stops the uuid is internally time-based.
+That is, because inside a transaction time stops, and the uuid is internally time-based.

 Since the `id`-space is free of gaps, we have `rng` many numbers between `min(id) as min` and `max(id) as max`.
 Using the index on `id`, we can simply generate a random number between these boundaries and select the row.